Antwerp and The Flemish Masters

 Day 1: Arrival and Rubenshuis Garden

 Morning departure by Eurostar from St Pancras to Brussels, where we transfer by coach to Antwerp to drop off luggage at our hotel.
 Free time for lunch (own expense) then walk to the house of Antwerp’s greatest Baroque painter, Peter Paul Rubens.
 He bought the Rubenshuis in 1610 and transformed it to include a studio; it was his home for the rest of his life.
-The house is currently undergoing a major restoration, so we take a guided tour of the gardens which feature more than 17,500 plants.
-This evening, we enjoy a evening welcome reception and talk from Clare Ford-Wille, followed by dinner at the hotel.
+The house is currently undergoing a major restoration, but we can walk through the gardens which feature more than 17,500 plants.
+This evening, we enjoy a evening welcome drink and talk from Clare Ford-Wille, followed by dinner at the hotel.

 Day 4: Free time and departure